Mable accidentally found a substitute for her daily coffee

 Mable sighed, “What’s the world coming to?
 First, we have to hide from a virus, now you’re saying there’s no coffee.
 I’ll be glad to die, life’s not worth living.”

-“Don’t say that, you’ve got years yet.”
-He paused, “We’ve been wondering Ma, if you might be happier in a care home.”
-Frank ventured.
+“Don’t talk like that.
+You’ve got years left in you.”
+Frank paused, “We’ve been wondering Ma, if you might be happier in a care home?”

 “The only way I’m leaving here is in a box.”

-Several weeks went by and the newspapers and news bulletins were full of reports of more road rage events and murder rates doubling.
-They attributed these to the lack of coffee from people’s lives.
+Several weeks went by and the newspapers and news bulletins were full of reports of more road rage events.
+Murder rates were on the increase.
+They attributed these to the lack of coffee in people’s lives.